Sonfresh/Streamer/README.md

 * [ ] You must connect to the internet
 * [ ] You must create an account to add/upload musics
+* [ ] Allow RetroMizik to access media and files on your device

 ## License